chriskpeterson/vuepress2/docs/poly-mtr.md

 # Poly Solutions for Microsoft Teams Rooms

-I was asked to help solve a customer satisfaction issue for the Poly Solutions for Microsoft Teams Rooms product.
+For this program, my manager assigned me to help solve a customer satisfaction issue.
 Potential customers were returning demo units with the complaint that the setup and configuration information was unclear.

 I picked up a demo unit from the office and set it up in my home lab.
 The team insisted that this product needed very few instructions, so the program's writer complied by creating a simple PDF setup sheet.
 Going through the setup process, it was clear that critical information was missing.